rafalab/rafalab.github.io/pages/covid.md

 Slides: [PDF](covid/mina.pdf)

 My takeaways:
-* The general way the current tests work is by identifying unique parts of the virus' RNA and developing  [primers](https://www.nature.com/scitable/definition/primer-305/) that can be used to detect the presence of the viurs in a human sample obtained from a nasal swab using [qPCR](https://en.wikipedia.org/wiki/Real-time_polymerase_chain_reaction).
+* The general way the current tests work is by identifying unique parts of the virus' RNA and developing  [primers](https://www.nature.com/scitable/definition/primer-305/) that can be used to detect the presence of the virus in a human sample obtained from a nasal swab using [qPCR](https://en.wikipedia.org/wiki/Real-time_polymerase_chain_reaction).
-* This is a straight-forward test that most hospitals and clinical laboratories are equiped to perform as long as the primers are made avialable.
+* This is a straight-forward test that most hospitals and clinical laboratories are equipped to perform as long as the primers are made available.
+* One reason the testing started late in the US is because the CDC imposed a rule stating that all tests needed to be run by CDC.
+This was done due to quality control concenrs.
+* A second reson is that the main companies that develop tests like these ()

 * The WHO developed a test early on that worked well.

 ###  Vaccines & therapeutics